zulvkr/StaticForm/README.md

 ![Static Form Demo](/docs/web.gif)

-Sounds like a Google Form ripoff, but it has some advantage
+Sounds like a Google Form ripoff, but it has some advantage:

 1. Hackable.
 Host it yourself.
 2. Fast!
 90+ Google Lighthouse test.
 3. Zero cost on Netlify free tier.

 ## Demo